 So, that is it!
 RPMs, CPMs, Niches, Video Length, Location, and Demographics are all the factors that determine how much you can earn per 1,000 views on YouTube.
 However, these metrics are limited to revenue from Google AdSense.

-As a creator, you must be able to leverage the YouTube platform to enhance your earnings from other sources including Affiliate Marketing, Brand Sponsorships, Digital Products Selling, and more.
+As a creator, you must leverage the YouTube platform to enhance your earnings from other sources including Affiliate Marketing, Brand Sponsorships, Digital Products Selling, and more.

 Ad Revenue is the easiest way to make money on YouTube.
 You just fulfill the YPP requirements, and YouTube will take care of the monetization journey.
 However, you can try various other monetization strategies to boost your earnings, and make YouTube your financial friend.